ACCA Warns Revised Section 232 Tariffs Will Push HVAC Equipment Costs Higher

 ServiceMag editorial staff covering the appliance and HVAC trade.

-ACCA on April 18 warned that revised Section 232 tariffs on steel, aluminum, and copper will push HVAC equipment prices higher heading into cooling season.
-The revision, which eliminates a prior exemption for U.S.-origin metal content, raises the effective tariff rate on Mexican-made HVACR equipment from roughly 8% to nearly 25% per HARDI data.
+ACCA warned in April 2026 that revised Section 232 tariffs on steel, aluminum, and copper will push HVAC equipment prices higher heading into cooling season.
+The revision, signed in an April 2 2026 proclamation and effective April 6 2026, eliminates a prior exemption for U.S.-origin metal content and taxes finished equipment on its full metal content.
+Per HARDI data cited by ACCA, that raises the effective tariff rate on Mexican-made HVACR equipment from roughly 8% to nearly 25%.
 ACCA called on members to contact lawmakers before the increases work their way into contractor invoices.

 Timing is part of the story.
 Mexico is a major production base for residential split systems sold into the Southwest, and the change takes hold just as California contractors ramp up summer installs.